 Over the next 8 weeks our beginners will be in training and each of their class will be themed on one of the major chakras (energy centres in the body, which reflect physical and emotional properties, and can be activated and balanced through asana, pranayama and meditation).
 This week, we will start with our BASE CHAKRA (Muladhara in Sanskrit) which, is all about our connection with the earth, our ability to feel grounded, safe and supported in all that we are and all that we do.

-Now, as someone who has come from the creative world of the performing arts, I love a good theme ;) So ALL Shambhala classes this week will be working the base chakra, our earth connection; there will be lots of standing poses, including the warrior's triangle series to strengthen and lengthen the legs, as well as some nice floor work, where we can get earthy, surrender to gravity and feel deeply supported by this divine space rock.
+Now, as someone who has come from the creative world of the performing arts, I love a good theme ;) ALL classes this week will be working the base chakra, our earth connection; there will be lots of standing poses, including the warrior's triangle series to strengthen and lengthen the legs, as well as some nice floor work, where we can get earthy, surrender to gravity and feel deeply supported by this divine space rock.
 We will practice our yoga sequences to deeply grounding music and I will use earthy aromatherapy in class, to stimulate our connection with nature, to be fiercely present with our flesh and bone.

 If you are coming to class, I look forward to seeing you on the mat